klchambers/pp5ecommerce/README.md

 #### Blog

 Clicking the 'blog' button in the navbar directs the user to a list of published blog posts.
-Some blog post details (25 word summary, post date, title, and author) are provided as well as a featured image for illustative purposes
+Some blog post details (date posted, title, and author) are provided as well as a featured image for illustative purposes

 ![Blog List Screenshot](/documentation/screencaps/blog_list.png)